glynternet/JUCECmakeRepoPrototype/Apps/mbk/docs/Setting up BTrack on Windows.md

 ### Got fftw to work

-Saw that the error message was shoing fftw3.lib, checked for exact file in the `../../../../dependencies/fftw3.3.5-dll32` directory and saw that the lib file there was called `libfftw3l-3.lib`.
+Saw that the error message was showing fftw3.lib, checked for exact file in the `../../../../dependencies/fftw3.3.5-dll32` directory and saw that the lib file there was called `libfftw3l-3.lib`.
 Not only was fftw3 wrong, but I'd compile the wrong lib.
 Recompiling the lib from the correct `.def` file...
 ```
 PS C:\Users\glynh\avva\dependencies\fftw3.3.5-dll32> lib /machine:x86 /def:libfftw3-3.def